codiga/.github/profile/README.md

 ## ✨ Welcome
 Welcome to the [Codiga's Open Source Ecosystem](https://www.codiga.io/)<br/>
-Codiga mission is to help developers write better code, faster.
-This repository is a placeholder that contains information about the project and is a placeholder for bugreports and general information about the organization.

-<br/><br/>

----

-<h2 align="center"> Features</h2>
+We help developers write better code, faster.
+Codiga Open Source Ecosystem focusses on building open-source devtools that help to work with our core product to fasten up developer's productivity.

+## 📑 Features

 ### Coding Assistant